seanhoughton/go-ping/README.md

 Error listening for ICMP packets: socket: The requested protocol has not been configured into the system, or no implementation for it exists.
 ```

-This should without admin privileges.
+This should work without admin privileges.
 Tested on Windows 10.